H1

 How much does a Schengen visa cost in the U.K.?

 The costs of the Schengen Visa are universal.
-The standard fee is €80.

-And children under the age of six can get a Schengen visa for free.
+Children under the age of six can get a Schengen visa for free.

 What are the requirements for a Schengen visa in the U.K. (and how do I get one)?